japagon/DNS_Shortener/README.md

 └── templates/
     └── index.html

-Technologies Used
+Technologies used

 Python 3

-Flask
+Flask (for the web interface)

-Requests
+Requests (for API communication)

-dnspython
+dnspython (for DNS queries)

 IONOS DNS API

 Author

-Project developed by Javier Padial González for the module Network Services (SRI) – 2nd year ASIR
+Project developed by Javier Padial González for the subject Network Services (SRI) – 2nd year ASIR